- Home

 Breast-conserving surgery

-When only part of the breast is removed, it is called breast-conserving surgery.
+Removing only part of the breast is called breast-conserving surgery.
 It is also known as a lumpectomy or wide local excision.

 - the size and grade of the cancer

-- whether the cells are hormone receptor positive and/or HER2 positive or triple negative, unless this has already been reported on the core biopsy results
+- whether the cells are hormone receptor positive and/or HER2+ or triple negative

 - whether the cancer has spread to any lymph nodes.

-After breast-conserving surgery, you’ll usually have radiation therapy to destroy any cancer cells that may be left in the breast or armpit.
+After having breast-conserving surgery, you will usually then have radiation therapy to destroy any cancer cells that may be left in the breast or armpit.

 For more on this, see our general section on Surgery.